 • tornado.

-As a general rule if the event is considered to be eligible for Commonwealth Natural Disaster Funding Assistance (DRFA) then it will be an eligible event under the LGDRAA.
+As a general rule if the event is considered to be eligible for Commonwealth Disaster Recovery Funding Arrangements (DRFA) then it will be an eligible event under the LGDRAA.

 Key criteria for eligibility under the DRFA are that the event will require a multi-agency response and is likely to incur eligible expenditure greater than $240,000.